Jugal69/LoginAuthentication/README.md

-# LoginAuthentication for all the users.
+# LoginAuthentication for all the users of any role.